microsoft/Table-Pretraining/examples/README.md

 - valid.src (optional) # inputs for validation, one line one input
 - valid.tgt (optional) # outputs for validation, one line one output
 ```

+> If `valid.src` and `valid.tgt` are not provided, the script will automatically take a random set of `20,000` examples from the training set as the validation set.

+Also, if you would like to probe the SQL execution performance, the `predict` mode in [run_model.py](pretrain/run_model.py) would be your best choice.
+As done in above TableQA, you can pass an SQL query and a Table into TAPEX, and it returns its **execution** result.